Arts & Culture

 Part of her role latterly was to develop the nations and regions’ weather portfolio and in doing so discovered Liz rediscovered her passion for science as a genre.
 Liz initiated the commissioning of a multiplatform project Wild Weather with 12 regional TV documentaries - awarded the Royal Met Society Michael Hunt Award in 2010.

 She was delighted to be appointed the first ever Head of BBC Weather in 2011.
 Her role entailed the strategic management of all BBC weather output on all platforms – from local through to global and from online to mobile and TV and included the launch of the hugely successful BBC Weather app.
-Liz is now tackling the challenge of a complete relaunch of BBC Weather due next year.
-Liz was also recently selected to take part in the first ever BBC Women in Leadership programme which is aimed at getting female leaders to executive board level within the organisation.
+Liz also oversaw the launch of BBC Weather Watchers – an idea which completed an idea from many years earlier to crowd source photos and information around a UK passion – the weather!
+She also a completed relaunch of BBC weather which saw the new look graphics aired in 2018.